 A swift-moving funeral procession, lead by the elite Philadelphia Police Department's Highway Patrol unit, moved up Byberry Road and into Shalom Memorial Park.

 Shortly after the procession arrived, the burial service began.

 As the service progressed, several military members played "Taps" as Specter was laid to rest in a shaded area of the tree-filled cemetery.
 Several attendees were seen wiping tears from their eyes.

 Members of the media and several bystanders gathered in a clearing along Byberry Road to try to catch a view of the ceremony.

-Specter was remembered by friends, family and colleagues at a service earlier in the day at Har Zion Temple in Lower Merion.
+Specter was at Har Zion Temple in Lower Merion.